Anita Dolly Panek

-Anita Dolly Haubenstock Panek is a Brazilian biochemist.
+Anita Dolly Haubenstock Panek was a Brazilian biochemist.
 She emigrated from Poland to Brazil because of World War II.
 She received a B.Sc. in Chemistry, 1954 and a Ph.D. in 1962.
 She became a professor at the Universidade Federal do Rio de Janeiro.

 In 1988 she showed that endogenous trehalose protects cells against the damage caused by freezing.